raeesaa/sample-stripe-android/README.md

 The sample code in this repository corresponds to Stripe API for android.

 ## Stripe For Android Installation:

-Stripe for android can be installed by following instructions given in official stripe site here:[Stripe Android Installation](https://stripe.com/docs/mobile/android#installation).
+Stripe for android can be installed by following instructions given in official stripe site here: [Stripe Android Installation](https://stripe.com/docs/mobile/android#installation).